9oelM/9oelM.github.io/content/blog/2022-09-15-data-structures-and-algorithms-cheatsheet/index.md

 - Degree: Number of children of a node
 - Degree of a tree: Maximum degree of nodes in the tree
 - Distance: Number of edges along the shortest path between two nodes
-- Level/Depth: Number of edg?es along the unique path between a node and the root node
+- Level/Depth: Number of edges along the unique path between a node and the root node
 - Height of a node: Number of edges from the node to the deepest leaf
 - Height of a tree: a height of the root
 - Width: Number of nodes in a level